volodymyrhudyma/blog/content/blog/git-stash-like-a-pro.md

 ![Git Stash With -p (Or --patch) Flag](/img/screenshot-2021-07-17-at-13.59.17.png "Git Stash With -p (Or --patch) Flag")

-In the above example, we've changed 2 files and for each file Git asked us: **Stash this hunk \[y,n,q,a,d,e,?]?**.
+In the above example, we have modified 2 files and for each file, Git asks us: **Stash this hunk \[y,n,q,a,d,e,?]?**.

-To abort this process, hit **Ctrl+C**.
+To cancel this operation, press **Ctrl+C**.

 ## Create A Branch From Stash

-It is possible to create a branch from stash, which is very useful if in the meantime the same files were modified and after trying to apply stashed changes, you end up with a conflict.
+It is possible to create a branch from the stash, which is very useful if the same files have been modified in the meantime and when trying to apply changes, you end up with a conflict.

-The command to do it is the following:
+The command to do this is the following:

-`git stash branch <name>` (or `git stash branch <name> stash@{<index>}` if you want to create a branch from the specific stash):
+`git stash branch <name>` (or `git stash branch <name> stash@{<index>}` if you want to create a branch from a specific stash):

 ![Git Create A Branch From Stash](/img/screenshot-2021-07-17-at-14.06.02.png "Git Create A Branch From Stash")

 ## Delete Stash

-A good practice is to keep you stash list clear by removing unnecessary stashes.
+A good practice is to keep your stash list clear by removing unnecessary items.

 The command to remove a specific stash:

-`git stash drop` (or `git stash drop stash@{<index>}` if you want to drop a specific stash):
+`git stash drop` (or `git stash drop stash@{<index>}` if you want to delete a specific stash):

 ![Git Remove Stash](/img/screenshot-2021-07-17-at-14.09.31.png "Git Remove Stash")